Lower Back Pain

-Dr. Kyle often deals with patients that have ignored early warning signs of low back pain and this has left them in a very difficult situation later in life.
-Ignoring the problem commonly leads to development of chronic low back conditions that affects their quality of life.
-Early warning signs of low back conditions include:
+Dr. Kyle (chiropractor) often deals with patients that have ignored early warning signs of low back pain and this has left them in a very difficult situation later in life.
+Ignoring the problem commonly leads to the development of chronic low back conditions that affect their quality of life.
+Early warning signs of low back conditions include

 • Tight Hamstrings.